Bayelsa oil commission meets CSOs, holds public evidence session - Vanguard News

 The evidence session will hold at the Dr. Gabriel Okara Cultural Centre in Yenagoa.

-The Bayelsa State Governor, Honourable Henry Seriake Dickson, inaugurated the commission in March this year with a nine-month timeline to among others develop a set of informed recommendations that will lead to the development of a new legal framework that ensures accountability.
+Bayelsa State governor, Seriake Dickson, inaugurated the commission in March this year with a nine-month timeline to among others develop a set of informed recommendations that will lead to the development of a new legal framework that ensures accountability.

-It also has the mandate to develop an action plan for implementation to ensure a healthy environment by ensuring appropriate clean-up and remediation of impacted sites and that host communities receive sufficient compensation for the impacts of environmental pollution and degradation while reaping the benefits of oil within their communities.